cancel

 TL;DR-Sweepy-Icon (1).png

-This page explains how to set up your Microsoft Azure, Amazon Web Services (AWS) and Google Cloud Platform (GCP) environments for Lansweeper's Cloud Discovery.
+This page explains how to set up your Microsoft Azure (including Microsoft Cloud resources), Amazon Web Services (AWS) and Google Cloud Platform (GCP) environments for Lansweeper's Cloud Discovery.

-Before scanning your cloud provider, you’ll first need to set up your infrastructure to allow the Cloud sensor to access your environment.
+Before scanning your cloud provider, you’ll first need to set up your infrastructure to allow Cloud Discovery to access your environment.
 Depending on your cloud provider, these steps may differ, but setting up authentication to your cloud environment is crucial.

-On this page, we'll go over the steps needed to set up your Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP) environments.
+On this page, we'll go over the steps needed to set up your Microsoft Azure, Microsoft Intune, or Microsoft 365, Amazon Web Services (AWS), and Google Cloud Platform (GCP) environments.

-Integrating Azure with Auth0 for Workload Identity Federation involves several steps, ensuring a secure and seamless authentication process without traditional credentials.
+Integrating Microsoft Azure, Microsoft Intune, or Microsoft 365 with Auth0 for Workload Identity Federation involves several steps, ensuring a secure and seamless authentication process without traditional credentials.
 This setup allows our scanning application to authenticate with Azure services using tokens from Auth0, leveraging federated identities.

 Register a new application